 - Deactivate live power lines before starting work whenever possible

-If aerial lift workers believe electrocution dangers are present, they should not work until these boom lift hazards are addressed.
-That way, workers can avoid unsafe work conditions that otherwise can lead to electrical shocks.
+If aerial lift workers believe electrocution dangers are present, they should not work until they are addressed.
+That way, workers can avoid unsafe work conditions that otherwise can lead to lethal electrical shocks.

-Electrocutions are serious, and employers must plan for them.
-If an employer provides aerial lift safety training to its workers, it can teach them about electrocutions and further minimize risk across its worksites.
+Electrocution accidents are serious, and employers must plan for them.
+Employers must provide aerial lift safety training to their workers to teach them about electrocutions and further minimize risk across its worksites.

 3. Aerial Lift Tip-Overs and Collapses